Christopher Wren (priest)

-Christopher Wren B.D.
-(1589 – 29 May 1658) was an Anglican cleric who was Dean of Windsor from 1635 until his death, and the father of the prominent architect Christopher Wren.
+Christopher Wren (1589 – 29 May 1658) was an Anglican cleric who was Dean of Windsor from 1635 until his death, and the father of the prominent architect Christopher Wren.

 Career

 Wren was educated at Merchant Taylors School, London, and St John's College, Oxford and graduated BA in 1609, MA in 1613, BD in 1620.
 In 1630 he was created Doctor of Divinity at Peterhouse, Cambridge, where his brother Matthew was president.